-- Ensure shareholders are appropriately informed on the Company's results, operations and other material information; - Produce an annual report that includes all information required by law, and also includes sufficient meaningful information to enable shareholders and stakeholders to be well informed on the affairs of the Company; - Make available to shareholders a copy of the Company's annual and interim reports at no charge whether they choose to receive these documents electronically or in printed form; and - Maintain a website (www.scalescorporation.co.nz), ensuring it contains up-to-date and complete information, including: - A comprehensive set of investor-related information and data including NZX and media releases, interim and annual reports, investor presentations and webcasts, share price information, dividend histories, shareholder meeting materials and such other material as demonstrates best practice in investor communications; and - Governance related material including the Company's major policies and director and management information.
+- Ensure shareholders are appropriately informed on the Company's results, operations and other material information; - Produce an annual report that includes all information required by law, and also includes sufficient meaningful information to enable shareholders and stakeholders to be well informed on the affairs of the Company; - Make available to shareholders a copy of the Company's annual report at no charge whether they choose to receive this document electronically or in printed form; and - Maintain a website (www.scalescorporation.co.nz), ensuring it contains up-to-date and complete information, including: - A comprehensive set of investor-related information and data including NZX and media releases, annual reports and interim results, investor presentations and webcasts, share price information, dividend histories, shareholder meeting materials and such other material as demonstrates best practice in investor communications; - Governance related material including the Company's major policies and director and management information.

-Shareholders who have provided the Company with an email address will be sent annual and interim reports electronically unless they expressly opt to receive hard copy reports.
+Shareholders who have provided the Company with an email address will be sent annual reports electronically unless they expressly opt to receive hard copy reports.
 Email will be used for a range of other communications that will enable shareholders to keep up to date on Scales' announcements and performance.